Inertial effects on the interphase drag force and rheology of dilute suspensions of buoyant droplets at low Reynolds number: Acknowledgment

 \section{Acknowledgment}

 The authors thank H. Stone for sharing his unpublished work \citep{stone2001inertial}, which greatly inspired the present study.
 We also thank him for his comments on an earlier draft of this manuscript.
+During the revision of this work, we came across the PhD thesis of P. M. Lovalenti.
+In the final chapter of his dissertation, he derived the deviatoric part of the first force moment for a solid spherical particle at finite Reynolds number.
+His results are in full agreement with ours.